neovimhaskell/haskell-vim/README.md

 With Neovim you get additional features such as:

-* `HaskellCaseSplit`: split the pattern variable under the cursur (saves current file)
+* `HaskellCaseSplit`: split the pattern variable under the cursor (saves current file)
-* `HaskellAddDecl`: inserting function declaration based on type signature under the cursur (saves current file)
+* `HaskellAddDecl`: inserting function declaration based on type signature under the cursor (saves current file)
+* `HaskellRefine`: prompts for an expression and refines the hole under the cursor (saves current file)

 This requires `ghc-mod`.